carrascodev/ragemp-docker-boilerplate/README.md

 ## HOW TO USE

-open the command-line on this project folder and then run `docker-compose up`
+open the command-line on this project folder and then run

+    docker-compose build
+    docker-compose up

 *TIP: If you use docker on windows don't forget to share your drivers.*